 What is active learning?

 Active learning refers to a broad range of teaching strategies which engage students as active participants in their learning during class time with their instructor.
 Typically, these strategies involve some amount of students working together during class, but may also involve individual work and/or reflection.
-These teaching strategies range from journal writing, problem solving and paired discussions, to case studies, role plays and structured team-based learning.
+These teaching approaches range from short, simple activities like journal writing, problem solving and paired discussions, to longer, involved activities or pedagogical frameworks like case studies, role plays, and structured team-based learning.

 Why use it?